NachoColl/blockchain-web-services/docs/index.md

 We aim to help companies build on top of Smart Contracts and embrace the blockchain revolution by removing infrastructure complexities from creative workflows while improving decision-making "attributes of innovation"<sup>1</sup> (Relative Advantage, Compatibility, Complexity, Triability, and Observability).

 Regarding sustainability, Blockchain Web Services follows a sustainable economic and growth loop.
-Blockchain Web Service token funds the platform's-building and rewards the community for extending it, while the revenue grows when companies use the Unified Smart Contracts API.
+Our Ethereum network token funds the platform's-building and rewards the community for extending it, while the revenue grows when companies use the Unified Smart Contracts API.

 <p align="center" style="color:gray;padding-bottom:20px; padding-top:20px;">_________</p>